codesport/admin-panel/README.md

 ---
 # Conclusion and Next Steps

-This admin-panel application can be used as a template to build more advanced applications such as a shopping cart, todo list,
+This tutorial and its resulting code may be used as a template to build more advanced applications.
+Expansion options include building an online store, a booking/reservations app, an address book, a todo-list, etc.

+As a React developer we have the opportunity to become better JavaScript developers and truly understand its power.  `create-react-app`'s use of ESLint provides numerous benefits that teach us to write more secure and stable code.

 Next steps of this project would include:

-* Integration with a NoSQL database such as Firebase or Mongo
+* Integration with a NoSQL database such as Mongo or Firebase
 * Adding Authentication and Access Control for security
 * Hosting on a live sever running node and NGINX
-* Potentially using Redux to manage state as our application continues to grow and state management becomes more complex.
+* Potentially using Redux to manage state as our application continues to grow and state management becomes more complex
 * Using Jest to run automated test and to incorporate test driven development best practices
 * Explore using React Router as a means of handling navigation and URL management
+* Integrating with APIs to pull in external data

 ---
 # Credits